WIPACrepo/file-catalog-indexer/README.md

 		3. file was brought back to WIPAC
 		4. now is being re-indexed at WIPAC
 		5. CONFLICT -> has the same `logical_name`+`checksum.sha512` but differing `locations`

+## Tools
+There is a script to help determine if a file tree contains softlinks.

+	python3 -m resources.softlink /path/to/indexing/root